 With Coveo for Sitecore enterprise, you can leverage the Sitecore rule set editor, which adds a custom rule to the ones existing in Sitecore.
-This process is especially useful if the desired condition does not exist in Sitecore.
+This process is especially useful if the desired condition doesn’t exist in Sitecore.

 You only want red mountain bikes to appear in search results on your site.
 Therefore, using the Sitecore Rule Set Editor, you customize the query so only red mountain bikes appear.
 When no red mountain bikes fit your query, no result should be returned.